 - Trail 2 -intermediate trail .1 miles long

 - Trail 3- intermediate trail .7 miles long

-The Yellow trails primarily utilize old fire lands and roads.
-Some sections of Trails 1,2 and 4 are narrow trails that meander though the forest.
-The westernmost point of Trail 2 provides a scenic view of Jenksville and the valley to the south.
+The Yellow trails are a mix of lanes, access trails, and narrow trails that meander through the forest.
+The westernmost point of Trail 4 provides a scenic view of Jenksville and the valley to the south.
 From this point, the trail runs northeast through a clear-cut that was harvested in 1993.
 The goal of the harvest was to convert the softwood stand planted in 1941 to natural hardwoods and to provide a seedling/sapling forest type which is in decline in this landscape.
-There is a large red oak tree along Trail 4.
-This old open grown tree is 60' in diameter and approximately 200 years old.

 - Pass only in flat areas.
 A faster trail user should vocally indicate the desire to pass.
 The slower trail user should yield by moving to the right where possible.